Getting here, Passport, Exchange rate information

 ⁃ Bird watching

-⁃ Enjoy the fire pit
+⁃ Relaxing around the fire pit

 Bring sandals or shoes that you can get wet.
 Flip flops are fine, but if you want to do bike rides and walks, etc we recommended sandals that cover your toes.

 – Travel Insurance strongly recommended (and purchasable online)

 – Waterproof jacket/rain poncho

 – Your favorite snacks and comfort foods (and a sealable container!)

 – Close-toed sandals

 – Day pack